-Sir William Turner Walton (born March 29, 1902, Oldham, Lancashire, Eng.—died March 8, 1983, Ischia, Italy), English composer especially known for his orchestral music.
+Sir William Turner Walton (29 March 1902, Oldham, Lancashire, Eng. – 8 March 1983, Ischia, Italy) was an English composer especially known for his orchestral music.
 His early work made him one of England’s most important composers between the time of Ralph Vaughan Williams and that of Benjamin Britten.

 Walton was influenced by some of his older contemporaries, notably Edward Elgar, Igor Stravinsky, and Paul Hindemith.
 Hindemith was soloist in the first performance of one of Walton’s finest works, his Viola Concerto (1929).
 Walton also composed a number of scores for motion pictures, including Major Barbara (1941), Henry V (1944), Hamlet (1947), and Richard III (1954).
 His vocal music includes the oratorio Belshazzar’s Feast (1931) and the operas Troilus and Cressida (1954) and The Bear (one act; 1967).
 The composer received a knighthood in 1951.

 Works for Winds by This Composer